Sample Business School Essays

 This section contains three sample business school essays:

-Watching the recovery of my brother, who went from a man who lost his ability to walk to a man who can play basketball with my father, kindled my fascination of the physical therapy world.
-The Bureau of Labor Statistics anticipates this field to grow faster than average in the upcoming years.
+Watching my brother transform from a man who had lost his ability to walk to a man who can play basketball with my father kindled my fascination of the physical therapy world.
+The Bureau of Labor Statistics anticipates the field of physical therapy to grow faster than average in the upcoming years.
 I hope to join this field during an exciting time of growth, furthering the rehabilitation of those who have been injured.

-I expect to gain unsurpassed skills and experiences from ABC Business School that will propel my short and long-term goals.
-I hope to develop an experiential and diverse learning experience, having the opportunity to interact with different groups of people and learn from their business insights and endeavours.
-From ABC Business School, I am seeking the tools and resources needed to further engage in my marketing knowledge, perform professional strategic analyses, and re-evaluate my past work experiences.
+I expect to gain skills and experiences from ABC Business School that will propel my short and long-term goals.
+I hope to develop an experiential and diverse learning experience and have the opportunity to interact with different groups of people to learn from their business insights and endeavours.
+From ABC Business School, I seek the tools and resources needed to further engage in my marketing knowledge, perform professional strategic analyses, and re-evaluate my past work experiences.
 I look forward to taking courses from Professor Jim.
 W. Reid, who has published the research of the success of Matthews and Marketing in his book, “Matthews Commerce,” which has helped me continue my career this far.
 I also look forward to taking the unique classes taught by Professor Rachel E. Davis, introducing me to the physical therapy world and enriching my business skills in that area.

-When my brother’s car accident in 2011 created immobility in his left leg, he never thought he would be able to play his favorite sport again.
-David Andrews, a 1994 graduate from ABC Business School, transformed his leg into one that could play again.
-I spoke with Andrews about his journey, and he informed me that it was through the opportunities and education he received from the professors and students at ABC Business School that helped him open his own practice.
-I hope to gain from the school what Andrews did.
-With the passion I have for the success of Ridgeview Physical Therapy, and the determination I have received from my brother’s story, all I need to complete my goals is the knowledge available to me through an MBA at ABC Business School.
+When my brother’s car accident in 2011 caused immobility in his left leg, he never thought he would be able to play his favorite sport again.
+David Andrews, a 1994 graduate from ABC Business School, ensured that that would not come to pass.
+I spoke with Andrews about his journey, and he told me that it was through the opportunities and education he received from the professors and students at ABC Business School that helped him open his own practice.
+I hope to follow in Andrews’s footsteps.
+With the passion I have for the success of Ridgeview Physical Therapy, and the determination I learned from watching my brother, all I need to complete my goals is the knowledge available to me through an MBA at ABC Business School.
 I look forward to completing my career aspirations using the tools received from ABC Business School to contribute to my professional career.

 The world of physical therapy is growing, and with my skills in marketing, I hope to grow the local Ridgeview services across the globe.